pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_publish-and-subscribe.md

-# Publish/Subscribe API for Unreal SDK
+# Publish/Subscribe API for Unreal SDK (Condensed)

-Use PubNub via Blueprints (Pubnub Subsystem node) or C++.
+Use PubNub via Blueprints (Pubnub Subsystem) or C++.

+- Blueprints: Start with the Pubnub Subsystem node.
+- C++: Add PubnubLibrary dependency and use PubNub as a Game Instance Subsystem.

-Add C++ dependency in Build.cs:
+Add dependency in Source/_{YourProject}_/_{YourProject}_.Build.cs:

 ```
 `PrivateDependencyModuleNames.AddRange(new string[] { "PubnubLibrary" });
 `
 ```

-Access subsystem in C++:
+Access subsystem and use:

 ```
 #include "Kismet/GameplayStatics.h"